tapanit-e/feedforward-nn/README.md

-# MLP implementation with pure javascript
+# MLP implementation with pure JavaScript
-With bias and momentum
+With additional Q-learning support